jsx-eslint/eslint-plugin-react/docs/rules/no-redundant-should-component-update.md

-# Prevent usage of shouldComponentUpdate when extending React.PureComponent (react/no-redundant-should-component-update)
+# Disallow usage of shouldComponentUpdate when extending React.PureComponent (react/no-redundant-should-component-update)

 Warns if you have `shouldComponentUpdate` defined when defining a component that extends React.PureComponent.
 While having `shouldComponentUpdate` will still work, it becomes pointless to extend PureComponent.